-Applications for grant funding or career advancement may require an indication of both the quantity of your research output and of the quality of your research.
-It may be necessary to use analysis tools, such as SciVal, InCites or Altmetric Explorer to produce a spectrum of evidence of the reach of your research, your collaboration, and how it may be benchmarked.
+Applications for grants or promotions frequently require evidence of the quantity, quality, and impact of your academic research.
+You can use analysis tools, such as SciVal, InCites or Altmetric Explorer to collect research metrics and produce a portfolio of evidence of the standing and reach of your research, and your collaborations.

 The purpose of this guide is to:

 This guide is aimed at researchers beginning the process of building research evidence.
 More experienced researchers looking for a comprehensive and detailed listing of metrics available can consult our Research metrics and Altmetrics library guides.

 Note: The data from analysis tools depends on other sources, for example, SciVal data is extracted from the Scopus database.
 So it is crucial to keep your author profiles up-to-date, to ensure the evidence you are gathering is accurate.
 For more information on author profiles, consult the Research Profiles and ORCID library guide.

 This Library guide by RMIT University Library is licensed under a CC BY-NC 4.0 licence, except where otherwise noted.
 All reasonable efforts have been made to clearly label material where the copyright is owned by a third party and ensure that the copyright owner has consented to this material being presented in this library guide.
 The RMIT University logo is ‘all rights reserved’.